abhihari777/Rock-Paper-Scissors/README.md

 👉 Play the Game
 ---

-✨ Future Enhancements
+## ✨ Future Enhancements

--Add background music or sound effects.
+- Add background music or sound effects.
--Include animations for each move.
+- Include animations for each move.
--Add a reset or replay button.
+- Add a reset or replay button.
--Introduce multiple difficulty levels.
+- Introduce multiple difficulty levels.
 ---
-🧾 License
+## 🧾 License

-This project is licensed under the MIT License — see the LICENSE file for details.
+- This project is licensed under the MIT License — see the LICENSE file for details.